ucsb-cs24/s19/backup_pa/pa02/pa02_new.md

 * Your code should be readable
 * Your classes should define clear interfaces and hide implementation details as much as possible.
 * Your program must properly free all memory it allocates, including your binary tree nodes and any dynamically allocated data stored inside them.
 We will also check this with valgrind when you turn in your code to Gradescope.

+## Report
+Here is the sample sheet[https://docs.google.com/spreadsheets/d/1E85wYZuRcF60yQlmdd72TdSxLqhi7c6WJYAO1tt-qTM/edit?usp=sharing] to create graphs and document[https://docs.google.com/document/d/1XHuhM1U0ItWX1GRv--A1Th-qtrjfEoGjqdfXjXkJAAw/edit?usp=sharing] format expected for the report.
+First, you need to collect the minimum, maximum and median time taken for search for each input file.
+You need to run your executable for each input file for 10 times and then calculate the average time taken for each input file.
+Meaning, you need to call `./movies false input_1.csv output_1.txt` 10 times and then find average timings for input_1.csv.
+Then you need to do the same for the rest of the 5 input files.
+You also need to calculate the total number of steps taken for each search for 1000_ordered and 1000_random files and plot them in the graph as shown in the link above.

 # Submission instructions